 Company, convinced the Japanese to allow them

-William Burns did not learn of his death until
+family of Cpl.
+William Burns did not learn of

-a map so that Bill's remains could be found.
+and Peterson drew a map so that Bill's remains

 After the war, the Burns Family requested that Bill's remains be returned to the United States.
 Since his father had moved to California, Bill was reburied at the Golden Gate National Cemetery in Section N, Site 2387, in San Bruno, California.